Strippit & G. E. HI-ACK Servo Drives

 that has 2 PWMC7 Boards with Daughter Boards being used in the

-T and X Axis Servo Drives at the Top
+T and X Axis Servo Drives at the

-of the Servo Drive System.
+Topof the Servo Drive System.

 A PWMC8 Board,

-without a Daughter Board,
+Without a Daughter Board,

 is in Y-Servo at the Bottom.

-PSRG5 Board, for 3A Drive
+PSRG5 Board, for 3A-Servo Drive

-PSRG3 Board, for 3 Drive
+PSRG3 Board, for 3-Servo Drive

-The Model 2 Servo Drive System, while Old, is Quite Reliable and Parts & Repairs are Readily Available.
-We Have Hundreds of Model 2 Servo Drive Parts In-Stock!
+The Model 2 Servo Drive System, while Old, is Quite Reliable

 We also Stock Model 3 & 3A Servo Parts.
-However, the Model 3 and 3A Servo System is Not as Reliable, and the Parts are Expensive and Harder to Obtain.
+However, the Model 3 and 3A Servo System

 For these Reasons, we are Working-On a Servo Retrofit to a Newer Servo Drive System for the Strippit Model FC1000/3 Machines that should be Both More Reliable and Lower in Price.